BruceEckel/functional_error_handling/Slides2.md

 ```

 - Failure causes a short-circuit
-- Returns an `Err` that tells you exactly what happened
+- Returns an `Failure` that tells you exactly what happened
 - Can't ignore it
 - Close to the origin where information is highest